Convergence Rates of Distributed Consensus over Cluster Networks: A Two-Time-Scale Approach: Main results

 \section{Main results}

-In this section, we present the main results for our analysis of the convergence rate of the consensus problem over a clustered network.
+In this section, we present the main results for our analysis of the convergence rate of the consensus problem over a cluster network.
 Our interest is in the dynamics of the inter-area variable which is associated with the slow time-scale and the fast variable that describes the evolution of the network dynamics in the fast time-scale.
-From the analysis presented in the previous section, we have
+For our analysis we consider quadratic Lyapunov functions for the inter-area slow variable and the fast variable respectively given by $V_{e_{y}} = \frac{1}{2}\|e_{y}\|^2 \ \text{and} \ V_{e_{x}} = \frac{1}{2}\|e_{x}\|^2$.
+The convergence rate for the consensus of the entire network can be derived by considering an aggregate Lyapunov function given as